Fully booked. Contact us to be added to the waiting list.

 Who’s it For?

-Music is not sent out in advance for this course.
-Much of the teaching will be by ear.
-Anne will provide scores for you to take away, and all tutors are happy for you to make recordings.
+Music is not sent out in advance for this course (with the exception of Mel’s Friday night option, see below) and teaching is by ear.
+Anne & Mel will provide scores / materials for you to take away, and all tutors are happy for you to make recordings.

 Andy Cutting needs little introduction – hailed as one of the country’s most beloved folk musicians and three-time winner of BBC Folk Musician of the Year, Andy is an emotive and engaging performer, and a warm and witty tutor.